 White-box switches provide organizations with greater choice and independence from proprietary vendors, reducing vendor lock-in and increasing competition in the market.

 White-box switches are typically less expensive than proprietary, traditional switches, making them an attractive option for organizations looking to upgrade their network infrastructure without breaking the budget.

 Proprietary switches can be limited in their ability to be customized and integrated with existing network infrastructure and management tools.
 White-box switches provide greater customization options, allowing organizations to better align their network infrastructure with their specific needs and requirements.

 The IT hardware industry is facing several challenges, including component shortages, supply chain disruptions, shipping delays, and price increases.
 As organizations struggle to find the hardware they need, more are turning to white-box switches, which typically have better availability.

-Amid recent supply chain challenges faced by traditional vendors, many organizations began transitioning to a modern open networking model, which can be transformative; however, successful implementation requires collaboration with a vendor-neutral partner possessing in-depth knowledge in this area.
+Amid recent supply chain challenges faced by traditional vendors, many organizations began transitioning to a modern open networking model, which can be transformative; however, successful implementation requires collaboration with a vendor-neutral partner with years of real-world experience.

 What are the Benefits of White Box Switches?